me-io/appium-selenium-starter/.github/PULL_REQUEST_TEMPLATE.md

-Hello, and thanks for contributing to <%= name %>!
+Hello, and thanks for contributing to Appium Selenium Starter!

 # Description